-The AAPO recognizes and promotes the advancement of Black professionals, including faculty and staff, on the campus of Texas A&M University and within the Texas A&M University System through professional development, advocacy, support, networking opportunities, and Bryan-College Station community engagement.
+The African-American Professional Organization (AAPO) recognizes and promotes the advancement of Black professionals, including faculty and staff, on the campus of Texas A&M University and within the Texas A&M University System through professional development, advocacy, support, networking opportunities, and Bryan-College Station community engagement.

 Chair: Arthur Watson (email@example.com)

-The CFSN was established to serve and support all faculty, staff and students at Texas A&M University.
+The Catholic Faculty & Staff Network (CFSN) was established to serve and support all faculty, staff and students at Texas A&M University.

 President: Mike Golla (firstname.lastname@example.org)

-The CFN aims to model excellence, establish friendships, facilitate intergration of member's Christian faith into their professional life, and promote thoughtful dialogue.
+The Christian Faculty Network (CFN) aims to model excellence, establish friendships, facilitate integration of member's Christian faith into their professional life, and promote thoughtful dialogue.

 President: Micah Green (email@example.com)

-The FIN provides a forum for faculty and staff to foster awareness in the academic community on a ragne of issues and concerns on the TAMU campus, and to enhance professional development, and communication.
+The Friends of India Network (FIN) provides a forum for faculty and staff to foster awareness in the academic community on a range of issues and concerns on campus, and to enhance professional development and communication.

 President: Giri Athrey (firstname.lastname@example.org)

-The LGBTQ Professional Network sponsors activities around professional development, supports efforts for faculty recruitment, and engages University administration around support on and off campus.
+The LGBTQ Professional Network sponsors activities around professional development, supports efforts for faculty recruitment, and engages university administration regarding support on and off campus.

 President: Justin Rogers (email@example.com)

-The Muslim Faculty Network advocates and provides a support network for concenrs and professional development needs of Muslim faculty and staff.
+The Muslim Faculty Network advocates and provides a support network for the concerns and professional development needs of Muslim faculty and staff.